logto-io/logto/README.OGCIO.md

     If you are developing something with database alterations, see [packages/schemas/alteration](https://github.com/logto-io/logto/tree/master/packages/schemas/alterations) to learn more.

-4. After the seeding of the database was finished, the connectors must be built and linked to the system:
+3. After the seeding of the database was finished, the connectors must be built and linked to the system:

 - `pnpm connectors build`

 - `pnpm cli connector link`

-### Starting Logto

-The local Logto instance can be started by running the following command:
+4. The local Logto instance can be started by running the following command:

 `pnpm dev`